How and Why to Update to Windows 11

 - A compatible graphics processor (compatible with DirectX 12 and WDDM 2.0 or later)

-Two built-in apps can help you check your PC to ensure that it meets the minimum requirements for upgrading to Windows 11.
-Here’s how to use them:
+Two built-in apps can help check your PC to ensure that it meets the minimum Windows 11 requirements.
+Here’s how to use them.

 In addition to the above basic hardware requirements, you'll need an internet connection and a display screen of at least nine inches (diagonally).
 The display resolution must be 720p or greater.
 To check yours:

-- Open Settings > System and locate the Display tab.
+- Go to System and locate the Display tab

-- If your system can display at least 1,280 by 720 pixels, your display will work with Windows 11.
+- If your system can display at least 1,280x720 pixels, your display will work with Windows 11

 Finally, check to see if your CPU has a security feature called a cryptographic key.
 A cryptographic key is a unique code generated by a Trusted Platform Module (TPM).
-When you boot up your computer, if everything is secure, the key is not engaged.
-However, if a hacker has breached your device and attempted to compromise your encrypted drive, the cryptographic key will lock your drive from booting up.
-A newer device probably has already been armed with a TPM.
+When you boot your computer, if everything is secure, the key is not engaged.
+However, if a hacker has breached your device and attempted to compromise your encrypted drive, the cryptographic key will lock your drive.
+A newer device has probably already been armed with a TPM.
 To check:

 - Open Settings